tock/tock/doc/wg/core/notes/core-notes-2020-10-23.md

   which would be confusing, which hurts security and would waste flash space."

-* Jonathan: I'm happy to reiterate on my proposal.
+* Jonathan: I'm happy to iterate on my proposal.
 I see a few concerns, for instance that Leon wants a fixed size for the application id such that we can statically allocate storage locations for it.
 Not opposed to that, but given our cryptographic requirements, those ids might then be 512 bits.

 * Leon: I would want a two-stage process where the size of the first id would be irrelevant and the second id derived from that would be